dapr/docs/getting-started/getting-started.md

 #### Verify installation

-Once the chart installation is done, verify the Dapr operator pods are running in the `dapr-system` namespace:
+Once the chart installation is complete, verify the Dapr operator, placement and sidecar-injector pods are running in the `dapr-system` namespace:

 ```bash
 $ kubectl get pods -n dapr-system -w